John Bel Edwards appointed to President's Council of Governors

 The council is a bipartisan advisory group of some of the nation’s governors that focuses on improving the coordination between state and federal agencies on issues of national homeland security.

-The Governor expressed enthusiasm regarding his role on the council, saying, “It is an honor to join my fellow governors in serving as a critical link between the states and the federal government, especially as we face important issues like the COcyberinfrastructureroving our physical and cyber infrastructure, and addressing the ongoing climate crisis, among other things."
+The Governor expressed enthusiasm regarding his role with the council, saying, “It is an honor to join my fellow governors in serving as a critical link between the states and the federal government."

 Trending News